frankschmitt/blog-inreoh-de/_posts/2018-01-07-Why_I_do_not_like_Go.markdown

+---
+title: 'Why I do not like Go'
+categories: development
+tags: code development Go programming
+---

 # Synopsis
 I've recently played a little bit with Go (solved one of the Advent of Code puzzles in it - another Blog post with details regarding that will follow soon), and overall, I don't like it.
 I don't like its attitude, and I don't like the lack of convenience features I expect from newly designed languages nowadays.